mangkoran/mmpad/README.md

 Actually, I play osu! because it's the only game that I could ran in my Linux.
 Then at some point in November, I'm thinking of buying a mechanical keyboard for osu!.
 But holy f\*\*\* they are so damn expensive for my poor wallet.
-Then I remembered [herpiko's UNK](https://github.com/herpiko/unk) and it inspires me to build a custom-handwired-mechanical keyboard.
+Then I remembered [herpiko's UNK](https://github.com/herpiko/unk) and it inspires me to build a custom handwired mechanical keyboard.

 ## Objectives